Jscherbe/frontend/docs-src/content/sass/core/breakpoint/index.md

-The default breakpoint sizes (targets are not precise, using em's)
+The default breakpoint sizes
 - Map of breakpoints
 - Each property is the breakpoints name
-- Each value is that breakpoints point (set in em)
+- Each value is that breakpoints point (set in em by default)